Deep Spacecraft I Have Known

 The RTG power system employed a doped La-Cu-O thermoelectric semiconductor.
 The

-RTG's are located in the canisters on the left side of the spacecraft.
+RTG's are located in the two canisters on the left side of the spacecraft.

 The Galileo spacecraft's 14-year